raub/gsom_console/README.md

     Makes window borders draggable.
 * `bool is_disabled` [default: false] [property: setter, getter] -
     Hides this console UI regardless of the singleton visibility state.

-## Future Work / Contributions

-The development focus of this plugin is following:

-* Consider allowing the `+/-` commands if that is going to work at all.
-* Add components: log overlay, bottom-left console (TES Oblivion/Skyrim).
-* Expand component options: colors, verbosity/log levels - maybe also add cvars that control those on runtime.

 ## Console Feature Checklist